-This article is being published on behalf of Applied Worldwide's student essay competition.
-Students were prompted to respond to the question, "Why is sociology important?"
+This article about sociology and nursing is being published on behalf of Applied Worldwide’s student essay competition.
+Students were prompted to respond to the question, “Why is sociology important?”
 We have awarded 16 finalists from all over the world, and will publish these essays over the next several weeks.
 This essay was written by Chloe Violette from The University of Tampa in Florida, US.
 This essay received a first place award.
 We had a really great turnout and would like to thank everyone who submitted an essay.
 We received a wide variety of creative interpretations and responses, so browse our essay directory!

 One day in 2016, while doing a ride along with Empress in Brooklyn as an EMT trainee, my partners and I received a call to a nearby low-income housing facility for an adult Hispanic male with an altered mental status and a profuse head bleed.
 After introducing myself and beginning to tend to his wound, the patient looked me straight in the eyes and repeatedly pleaded, “dinero, dinero.”
 He did not want help because he knew how expensive his transport in the ambulance would cost.
 My partners did not have any experience using Spanish, so I was given a unique opportunity to speak with this patient and understand why he did not want transport.
 This individual did not want to be transported so that he could continue to provide for his daughter.
 I had learned skills, I had learned assessment, I had learned anatomy and pathophysiology, and yet just as life takes you for turns, so did that ride along.